 We are not the first ones to investigate this interesting phenomenon.
 In this video from Veritasium, Derek Muller explains it with a real experiment:

 This time we thought it might be interesting to demonstrate how to simulate the Magnus effect.
 So, are you up for the challenge?

 If the answer is yes, here are the steps to a successful simulation:

-Step 1: Import the Magnus effect simulation template from the SimScale Public Projects by clicking on this link (you might need to log in or create a free account).
+Step 1: Import the Magnus effect simulation template from the SimScale Public Projects by clicking on this link (you might need to log in or create a free Community account).

 Step 2: Follow the step-by-step tutorial available on our CAE forum.

 Step 3: Post-processing tutorial